USEPA/WNTR/documentation/advancedsim.rst

 Advanced simulation techniques
 ===============================

-In addition to the methods which have been described previously, there are many other ways to use WNTR.
+In addition to the methods which have been described previously, WNTR can be used in many other ways.
 This section describes several advanced simulation techniques.

 .. _stochastic_simulation: